semgrep/semgrep-docs/docs/semgrep-ci/manual-ci-setup.md

   plugins:
     - docker#v3.7.0:
       image: returntocorp/semgrep
 ```

-### Running Semgrep in CI with other CI providers
+### Running Semgrep through other CI providers

-Do one of the following methods to run Semgrep in CI with other CI providers.
+Use either of the following methods to run Semgrep through other CI providers.

 #### Direct docker usage